rogsme/yams.media/content/advanced/vpn.md

 **Important**: If you are using the free tier, you will **not** be able to use port forwarding.
 This means some torrenting features (like being a seed for others) might be limited.

-For more details on ProtonVPN's free tier and Gluetun, refer to the [gluetun-wiki ProtonVPN documentation](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/protonvpn.md).
+For more details on ProtonVPN's free tier and Gluetun, refer to the [gluetun ProtonVPN documentation](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/protonvpn.md).

 ## Troubleshooting 🔧